compromise-evident/semiprime-training-data/README.md

 By setting focus_only_on_factor_digit_1 to true, the generated false factor (r) digit 1 is never equal to the smaller factor (p) digit 1.
-It's useful that models misbehave when fed r with a true digit 1.
+It's useful that then models misbehave when fed r with a true digit 1.
 This can be compared against the 98% correctness for the other first digits.
-By using occurrence merging + tallies, I can get RSA factors digit 1 by 100%.
+By using classification occurrence merging + tallies, I can get RSA factors digit 1 by 100%.
+The model is fed the same r multiple times, except its digits after the first are random each time.
 Tool coming soon...

 <br>